App-vNext/Polly/README.md

 Please check out our [Wiki](https://github.com/App-vNext/Polly/wiki/Git-Workflow) for contributing guidelines.
 We are following the excellent GitHub Flow process, and would like to make sure you have all of the information needed to be a world-class contributor!

+Also, we've stood up a [Slack](http://www.pollytalk.com) channel for easier real-time discussion of ideas and the general direction of Polly as a whole.
+Be sure to [join the conversation](http://www.pollytalk.com) today!

 # License

 Licensed under the terms of the [New BSD License](http://opensource.org/licenses/BSD-3-Clause)